KIrynaW/coast-keepers-project/README.md

         ![Fifth error in Chrome dev tool](docs/readme-images/error5.jpg)

-     - The different sections of .html and .css code was isolated and tested to pinpoint the issue, with no result.
+     - The different sections of .html and .css code were isolated and tested to pinpoint the issue, with no result.

         ![Error Five source of issue removed](docs/readme-images/error5-removevid.jpg)

         ![Fifth error code in html](docs/readme-images/error5-code.jpg)

-- It was later discovered that it was a third party code error in the YouTube video source that was showing up, as when the embeded video link was removed, the error cleared.
+- It was later discovered that it was a third party code error in the YouTube video source that was showing up, and when the embeded video link was removed, the error cleared.
 - No further action was required.

 ### **Validator Testing**